 As a result of the Reverse/Forward Stock Split, shareholders of record holding fewer than 250 shares of our Stock prior to the Reverse Stock Split will cease to own such shares but will be eligible to receive a cash payment of \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) for each such pre-Reverse Stock Split share of Stock, without interest.
-Any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split will not receive any cash payment with respect to such shares of Stock in connection with the Reverse Stock Split.
-Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will not change as a result of the Reverse/Forward Stock Split.
-However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.
+Any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split.
+Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will not change as a result of the Reverse/Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting, the number of shares of Stock split ratio and may include a fractional share to the extent required by that ratio.
 See "Special Factors - Purposes of and Reasons for the Reverse/Forward Stock Split" beginning on page 14 and "Special Factors - Effects of the Reverse/Forward Stock Split" beginning on page 24.